DETAILED ACTION

 However, Grassmann does not disclose:

-The first housing part being open on a first end face and a second end face opposite the first end face, thereby allowing access for coolant to the cooling rib structure, two second housing parts one second housing part being connected to the first housing part on the first end face and the further second housing part being connected to the first housing part on the second end face, wherein the two second housing parts combine to include a coolant inlet and a coolant outlet at the first and second end faces.
+The at least one first housing part defining an opening on a first end face of the lateral end faces and an opening at a second end face of the lateral end faces opposite the first end face, thereby allowing access for coolant to the cooling rib structure, two second housing parts, one second housing part being connected to the at least one first housing part on the first end face and a further second housing part being connected to the at least one first housing part on the second end face, wherein the two second housing parts combine to include a coolant inlet and a coolant outlet at the first and second end faces.

 PNG